MicrosoftDocs/powerapps-docs/powerapps-docs/user/activities-known-issues.md

 **Resolution**: This happens when customization specifically have been applied on this field by your system administrator.
 To fix the issue, open a browser window and run the following two commands replacing the **environment URL** with the URL of your environment.

- - (replace with your envioment URL)/api/data/v9.1/RemoveActiveCustomizations(SolutionComponentName='AttributeLookupValue',ComponentId=(25E9AF0C-2341-DB11-898A-0007E9E17EBD))
+ - (replace with your environment URL)/api/data/v9.1/RemoveActiveCustomizations(SolutionComponentName='AttributeLookupValue',ComponentId=(25E9AF0C-2341-DB11-898A-0007E9E17EBD))
- - (replace with your envioment URL)/api/data/v9.1/RemoveActiveCustomizations(SolutionComponentName='AttributeLookupValue',ComponentId=(26E9AF0C-2341-DB11-898A-0007E9E17EBD))
+ - (replace with your environment URL)/api/data/v9.1/RemoveActiveCustomizations(SolutionComponentName='AttributeLookupValue',ComponentId=(26E9AF0C-2341-DB11-898A-0007E9E17EBD))

 To find the URL, in the address bar the first part of the URL that starts with **https://** and ends with **.com** is your environment URL.
-For more information on how to find the enviroment URL, see [Get the environment UR](https://docs.microsoft.com/power-platform/guidance/coe/setup-powerbi#get-the-environment-url).
+For more information on how to find the environment URL, see [Get the environment UR](https://docs.microsoft.com/power-platform/guidance/coe/setup-powerbi#get-the-environment-url).

 ## Appointments are auto saved even if system administrator has added a custom script to stop auto save